foundation-model-stack/foundation-model-stack/README.md

 ## HF Model Support

-You can experience the models from Hugging Face APIs using our HF model adapter.
-The speedups obtained were measured using the Meta checkpoints for the models.
-One can also obtain similar speedups using the HF adapter with our implementation of the Llama architecture as follows:
+The support for HF models is provided by our HF model adapter.
+One can obtain similar latencies as tabulated above with HF models using our HF model adapter:

 ```python
 # fms model